NREL/SOEP-QSS/README.md

 ### xQSS Variant

 An experimental variant of the QSS method with methods named `xQSS1`, `xQSS2`, and `xQSS3` has been implemented.
 In this variant the broadcast (quantized) representation has the same order as the internal (continuous) representation.
 The concept is based on using all available knowledge of the variable trajectory in the broadcast representation.
-This has been found to provide significantly higher accuracy solutions at the same tolerance (or, equivalently, faster solutions at the same accuracy).
+This has been found to provide significantly higher accuracy solutions at the same tolerance (or, equivalently, faster solutions at the same accuracy) for some models.
 More experience is needed to determine whether there are drawbacks to this approach.
 * LIQSS methods did not benefit from this approach since it tends to put the quantum-shifted quantized representation farther from the continuous representation.

 ### Event Queue